-$$\Gamma'' = \Gamma' \cup \{Penguin(Tweety)\}.$$
+$\Gamma'' = \Gamma' \cup \{Penguin(Tweety)\}.$

-Since we do obtain now evidence on CannotFly(Tweety) from (13), we lose the justification for Flies(Tweety) we obtained before from (12).
-As a result, Flies(Tweety) is not derived any more.
-This shows the non-monotonic nature of stable inference, since the addition of a new formula, Penguin(Tweety), has made a previous conclusion Flies(Tweety) to be retracted.
+Since now we have no evidence concerning CannotFly(Tweety) from (13), we lose the justification for Flies(Tweety) we obtained before from (12).
+As a result, Flies(Tweety)is not derived any more.
+This illustrates the non-monotonic nature of stable inference, since the addition of a new formula, Penguin(Tweety), has led to a previous conclusion Flies(Tweety) being retracted.

-The representation of this example in DLV is shown below:
+The representation of this example in ASP notation is shown below: